 - check the syllabus and Blackboard for topics covered, assigned readings, and announcements.
 Students are also encouraged to check with a classmate for any missed in-class announcements. - review the Course Schedule in the syllabus and any announcements, and complete any assignments that are due.
 Even though a student is absent, deadlines for assignments remain the same.
 Please submit assignments through Blackboard unless other instructions are provided. - contact a classmate and ask to copy notes for missed classes.
 The instructor does not provide notes beyond those posted to Blackboard. - ask a classmate about any in-class discussions and activities.
 Unless stipulated otherwise in this syllabus, students cannot earn or make up participation or attendance points awarded while absent.
-Obtaining notes about discussions and activities from another student is encouraged. - remember that virtual attendance is not available for this in-person course.
-(Please see "Faceto-face Course Delivery Policy" section for more information.)
+Obtaining notes about discussions and activities from another student is encouraged.
+(Please note: Not all courses include participation or attendance points.
+See the Assignments, Exams, and Grading section of the syllabus to determine if such a requirement is included in this course.) - remember that virtual attendance is not available for this in-person course.
+(Please see the "Face-to-face Course Delivery Policy" section for more information.)